bluesky-social/atproto/packages/plc/README.md

 Therefore, the PLC server's attacks are limited to:
 - Denial of service: rejecting valid operations, or refusing to serve some information about the DID
 - Misordering: In the event of a fork in DID document history, the server could choose to serve the "wrong" fork

+### Signing and Recovery Keys

+Both the `signingKey` and the `recoveryKey` are permissioned to make changes to the DID document.
+However, these keys are not equal.

+As can be seen in the example document (below), only the `signingKey` is granted the ability to make assertions and invoke/delegate capabilities.

+The recovery key on the other hand is capable of performing a "recovery operation"

+### Account Recovery

+The PLC server provides a 72hr window during which the `recoveryKey` can "rewrite" history.

+This is to be used in adversarial situations in which a user's `signingKey` leaks or is being held by some custodian who turns out to be a bad actor.

+In a situation such as this, the `signingKey` may be used to rotate both the `signingKey` and `recoveryKey`.

+If a user wishes to recovery from this situation, they sign a new operation rotating the `signingKey` to a key that they hold and set the `prev` of that operation to point to the most recent pre-attack operation.

 ## Example